vperron/satan/README.md

 Note that the device may send:
 * `ACCEPTED` in a first round, to notify the server that the message had an acceptable format
+* `CMDOUTPUT` to notify the server of additional output the command may generate
 * `COMPLETED` as soon as the operation is finished; however `COMPLETED` makes no much sense in two cases:
 ** `DISCOVER` requests, the completeness is a simple HELLO.
 ** Successful firmware update requests....